-China Medical Device Registration
+Medical Device Registration in China

 Medical device product registration and importation in China requires a Medical Device Registration Certificate (MDRC) issued by the National Medical Products Administration (NMPA), previously the China Food and Drug Administration (CFDA).
 This document is technically owned by the foreign manufacturer, but is controlled by the Legal Agent listed on the certificate who is responsible for the registration application.
 Products must have home country approval prior to applying for registration in China.